 As part of Mexico's new agri-food policy, in 2021 the budget of the Production for Wellbeing program was increased from 11 billion pesos in 2020 to 13.5 billion in 2021, to benefit small and medium-scale producers.
 Likewise, support for grain and coffee producers was increased, and cocoa and honey producers were incorporated.
 As a result, he said, the number of beneficiaries increased from just over 2.2 million to 2.3 million.

 A fundamental issue is the reorganization and updating of irrigation districts since populations have formed around them, invading them and affecting their operation.

-This is part of the path towards the Fourth Transformation, in which a new policy is being implemented to promote a new economic-social-political-cultural regime, with the aim of recovering the role of the State in leading the country's development and separating economic power from political power.
-In this context, all productive and social sectors are addressed, with emphasis on the most historically disadvantaged, through a policy aimed at food sovereignty and self-sufficiency in food, inputs and technology.
+This is part of the path towards the Fourth Transformation, in which a new policy is being implemented to promote a new economic-social-political-cultural regime, to recover the role of the State is leading the country's development and separating economic power from political power.
+In this context, all productive and social sectors are addressed, with emphasis on the most historically disadvantaged, through a policy aimed at food sovereignty and self-sufficiency in food, inputs, and technology.

 In this context, small and medium-sized units, which today generate 54% of agricultural production and 85% of employment in rural areas, are encouraged to grow to such an extent that they cover a greater proportion of the domestic market and participate in the international market.
 Institutions will redouble their coordination efforts to provide more support to agricultural producers and consolidate a hydro-agricultural policy that will enable the development of regions that have traditionally been neglected.